2nd Filmfare Awards Marathi

 The 2nd Filmfare Marathi Awards is a ceremony, presented by Karrm, honored the best Indian Marathi-language films of 2015.

 Double Seat led the ceremony with 11 nominations, followed by Katyar Kaljat Ghusali with 10 nominations.

 Katyar Kaljat Ghusali dominated with 8 wins, including Best Film, Best Director, Best Actor, Best Music Director and Best Male Playback Singer, and followed by Court with 4 wins.

 Ceremony

 It was held at Film City, Goregaon, the 2nd Filmfare Marathi Awards honored the films released in 2015.
-At a press conference helmed by editor of Filmfare magazine, revealed Karrm as the title sponsor.
+At a press conference helmed by editor of Filmfare magazine, Karrm was revealed as the title sponsor.
 Actors Sonalee Kulkarni, Mrunmayee Deshpande, Amruta Khanvilkar, Shibani Dandekar, Pooja Sawant, Avadhoot Gupte and Ganesh Acharya performed during the event.
 Bollywood actors Alia Bhatt, Anil Kapoor, Sushant Singh Rajput, Vivek Oberoi and Sonali Bendre were also present at the event.
 It took place on 27 November 2016.